BHAVEN1234/RagPDFChatbot/README.md

         -   Qdrant API Key: Enter your Qdrant API key.
         -   Embedding Model: Select the desired embedding model from the dropdown menu.
 3. Click the "Save Settings" button.

+## 💻 Code Explanation

+### Backend (FastAPI)

+-   **`main.py`**: Contains the FastAPI application logic.
+    -   `/upload-pdf`: Endpoint for uploading and processing PDF files.
+    -   `/query`: Endpoint for receiving questions and returning answers.
+    -   `/set-settings`: Endpoint for updating API keys and model configurations.
+    -   Uses `PyPDF2` to extract text from PDFs.
+    -   Uses `SentenceTransformer` to generate embeddings.
+    -   Uses `QdrantClient` to interact with the vector database.
+    -   Uses `ChatGroq` to generate answers.

+### Frontend (Streamlit)

+-   **`app.py`**: Contains the Streamlit application logic.
+    -   Provides a user interface for uploading PDFs, asking questions, and configuring settings.
+    -   Uses `streamlit_option_menu` for navigation.
+    -   Uses `requests` to communicate with the backend.
+    -   Implements a dark theme using custom CSS.

+## 🤝 Contributing

+Contributions are welcome!
+Please follow these steps:

+1. Fork the repository.
+2. Create a new branch.
+3. Implement your changes.
+4. Submit a pull request.

+## 📜 License

+This project is licensed under the [MIT License](LICENSE).